JULY 11th, 2020 - Blue Mountain Resort

-Use code: GB00002095 to access a 15% discount off the market lodging rates.
-As always, a 2 night minimum stay applies to any Saturday reservation.
+Use code: GB00003841 to access a 30% discount off the market lodging rates if booked more than 30 days before the event.
+The discount is reduced to 15% if booked less than 30 days before the event.
+A 2 night minimum stay applies to any Saturday reservation.
 Guests can either call the resort and use the code or reference the event “Summit 700”, or they can go online (https://bmrbooking.bluemountain.ca/) and use the code through the website to book their room.

 All registrations occur online by credit card with our secure provider: RaceRoster.com